hugofloresgarcia/unsound-juce/wham_todos.md

 ## Load input from file

-## Sync and play all
-Right now flow is to click on "Sync all" and then hit play on all tracks simultaneously.
-This can replace the existing "Sync all" button, which I've never used.
-So this new button, when held, repeatedly syncs all tracks and plays them (wait until last track is done, then repeat...).

-## Interpolate a common tempo / length so that all tracks loop together
-Essentially, if there are multiple tracks of different lengths but we want to loop them together, scale all tracks to match the length of the first one.

 ## Different colors for each track
 That way we can color code the controller with corresponding play buttons.

 ## Finalize Viz GUI (move WhAM to middle)
-Unclear how to implement this with the current icon.
-Ask Meghan for an elongated version?
+For now, have a narrow rounded rectangle in the middle that says "WhAM", and remove the current WhAM logo from the top.
+I'll ask Meghan for a nicer long-rectangular Asset.

 ## Change "Save/load config" to just "Save/load"
-Have it save as much of the state as possible.
-E.g., current input and output tracks.
+Have it also save current input and output tracks, and as much other configuration as is easy to save.

 ## Add high/low pass filters
 Perhaps instead of "Overdub"?
+These knobs should go in the Tape Control knob section.

 ## Give the .exe the icon from Assets/wham.png

 ## Move "autogen" checkbox
 A logical place right now is to narrow the Generate button a bit and use the space (on the same horizontal line) to add a checkbox with a "loop" icon that determines whether the Generate button acts as a momentary or a toggle (toggle being the same behavior as "autogen" currently).

-## What's with the "in" and "out" dropdowns?
-I'm not sure what these are supposed to do.
-Right now there's only one option in each, and that's "all".
-Instead, we can have a single drop down "in".
-This has the option of (some name for the normal behavior, i.e. synths, audio in=mic), or one for each other track input and output.
-So for example, when working with three tracks, Track 1 will have the default (idk what to call it, maybe "Rec"?), then "Track 2 in", "Track 2 out", "Track 3 in" and "Track 3 out".
-This allows us to merge tracks together on the fly.
-If this requires significant architectural changes then we can defer this feature and instead, for now, just remove the "in" and "out" dropdowns which seem useless.

-## Save track output button
-Per track.
-Allows you to save the track output to file.

 ## Header redesign
 ### Top left
 Right now it has a button which shows Git info.
-Instead, put the WhAM icon (not too big).
+Instead, put the WhAM icon (roughly the same size as it currently is in Viz).
 The icon can be clicked on, and it says "Whale Acoustics Model tape looper interface.
 Early alpha, CETI internal.
 (Then some boilerplate for strict licensing, namely, this software cannot be used by anyone except for CETI or the WhAM team.)"
 Then below that you can put the Git info.

 ### Top middle
 Right now it says "tape looper - wham" this can be removed

 ### Top right
 Right now it has info about the input and output.
-This info can be moved into the Settings.
+This info will be moved into Settings.
 See next item.

 ## Settings small redesign
-Have the settings have three tabs: (1) Gradio, (2) MIDI Binds, (3) I/O.
+Have the settings have three tabs: (1) Gradio, (2) MIDI Binds, (3) I/O. Tabs should be implemented as currently done in the "Synths" menu (there there are two tabs: Sampler and Beep.)

 (1) Most importantly, as currently, allows to set the Gradio URL.
 But use the new real-estate to list whatever info you can find from Gradio.
 In particular, args.conf is a useful parameter because it tells me what checkpoint the model is running.
 But no worries if it's too much hassle to figure out what Gradio exposes.